agriyakhetarpal/secondsemesterproject/README.md

 4) run you java program (main class wich is Quiz.java).
 5) done

-II) Now in order to add or change the question of the quiz follow :
+II) Now, in order to add or change the question of the quiz, follow:

 go to the main class (Quiz.java) there is an array of objects called "qObj" represented :